14 Top Tourist Attractions in Eastbourne, East Sussex

 Updated Feb 10, 2023

-Author Bryan Dearsley traveled to England in the spring of 2022 where he spent eight weeks exploring its towns and cities, including Eastbourne.
+Author Bryan Dearsley traveled to England where he spent eight weeks exploring its towns and cities, including Eastbourne.

 Originally a fishing village that later developed into a large Victorian beach resort, the East Sussex town of Eastbourne is one of the most popular places to visit in South East England for those seeking a seaside getaway.
 Its elegant three-mile-long seafront promenade extends along wide pebble beaches, and a marvelous holiday atmosphere permeates the spectacular mid-19th-century Grande Parade.